awsdocs/iam-user-guide/doc_source/id_users.md

 By default, a brand new IAM user has no [permissions](access.md) to do anything\.
 The user is not authorized to perform any AWS operations or to access any AWS resources\.
 An advantage of having individual IAM users is that you can assign permissions individually to each user\.
 You might assign administrative permissions to a few users, who then can administer your AWS resources and can even create and manage other IAM users\.
 In most cases, however, you want to limit a user's permissions to just the tasks \(AWS actions or operations\) and resources that are needed for the job\.

 Imagine a user named Diego\.
 When you create the IAM user `Diego`, you can create a password for that user\.
 You also attach permissions to the IAM user that let him launch a specific Amazon EC2 instance and read \(`GET`\) information from a table in an Amazon RDS database\.
-For procedures on how to create users and grant them initial credentials and permissions, see [Creating an IAM User in Your AWS Account](id_users_create.md)\.
-For procedures on how to change the permissions for existing users, see [Changing Permissions for an IAM User](id_users_change-permissions.md)\.
-For procedures on how to change the user's password or access keys, see [Managing Passwords](id_credentials_passwords.md) and [Managing Access Keys for IAM Users](id_credentials_access-keys.md)\.
+For procedures on how to create users and grant them initial credentials and permissions, see [Creating an IAM user in your AWS account](id_users_create.md)\.
+For procedures on how to change the permissions for existing users, see [Changing permissions for an IAM user](id_users_change-permissions.md)\.
+For procedures on how to change the user's password or access keys, see [Managing user passwords in AWS](id_credentials_passwords.md) and [Managing access keys for IAM users](id_credentials_access-keys.md)\.

 You can also add a permissions boundary to your users\.
 A permissions boundary is an advanced feature that allows you to use AWS managed policies to limit the maximum permissions that an identity\-based policy can grant to a user or role\.
-For more information about policy types and uses, see [Policies and Permissions](access_policies.md)\.
+For more information about policy types and uses, see [Policies and permissions in IAM](access_policies.md)\.

 ## Users and accounts<a name="id_users_accounts"></a>

 Each IAM user is associated with one and only one AWS account\.
 Because users are defined within your AWS account, they don't need to have a payment method on file with AWS\.
 Any AWS activity performed by users in your account is billed to your account\.

 The number and size of IAM resources in an AWS account are limited\.
-For more information, see [IAM and STS Quotas](reference_iam-quotas.md)\.
+For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.

 ## Users as service accounts<a name="id_users_service_accounts"></a>